 If you are putting some of your items into storage, our helpful blog covers everything you need to know about how to prepare your possessions for a professional storage unit.
 Be sure to check it out!

 Again, this one probably goes without saying but before you leave your old home have one last scout of the place.
 Look in all the cupboards, the attic and the shed to make sure you’ve not left anything behind.

 Get your bearings at your new place

 Once you get to the other side, it’s a good idea to scout that out too.
 Check the old tenants or owners haven’t left anything behind.
 You might also want to take a meter reading and make sure the electrics work as they should.

 And there we have it!
-That brings us to the end of our moving house checklist.
+That brings us to the end of our step-by-step moving house checklist.
 Feel free to refer back to this whilst you're in the midst of your move.

-Here at Saint Removals, we’re all about making your move as smooth sailing as possible, whether that’s by physically helping you through it or by offering our expert advice.
+Here at Saint Removals, we’re all about making your move as flawless as possible, whether that’s by physically helping you through it or by offering our expert moving house advice.

-We hope you found our house moving checklist helpful, and if you do need a couple of extra pairs of hands — then you know who to call.
-Whilst we can’t call your internet provider, the packing and heavy lifting we can help with.
+We hope you found our guide to moving house helpful, and if you do need a couple of extra pairs of hands — then you know who to call.
+Whilst we can’t call your internet provider, the packing and heavy lifting?
+That we can help with.